-- 75. The relevant geographic market for the Relevant Input Market is the United States, and in the alternative, North America. - 76.
-A monopsonist in the Relevant Input Market would need to control only Professional MMA Fighter Services in the United States, or in the alternative, in North America, to be able to suppress Professional MMA Fighter compensation substantially below competitive levels.
+- 84. The relevant geographic market for the Relevant Input Market is the United States, and in the alternative, North America. - 85.
+A monopsonist in the Relevant Input Market would need to control only fighter services in the United States, or in the alternative in North America, to be able to suppress Elite Professional MMA Fighter compensation substantially below competitive levels. - 86.
+Elite Professional MMA Fighters in the United States, or in the alternative, North America, do not view participation in MMA bouts outside of the United States (or, in the alternative, North America) as a reasonable substitute for bouts in the United States (or, in the alternative, North America).
+Competing abroad imposes substantial costs on Elite Professional MMA Fighters, including higher costs of training, travel, and lodging and reduced sponsorship income.
+Moreover, Elite Professional U.S. MMA Fighters may have difficulty, or face significant costs associated with, obtaining necessary visas and approvals for themselves, family members, sparring partners, or trainers needed for fighting abroad.
+As a result, a U.S.-based MMA Fighter could not practically turn to a non-U.S.-based

-77. Professional MMA Fighters in the United States, or in the alternative, North America, do not view participation in MMA bouts outside of the United States (or, in the alternative, North America) as a reasonable substitute for bouts in the United States (or, in the alternative, North America).
-Competing abroad imposes substantial costs on Professional MMA Fighters, including higher costs of training, travel, and lodging and reduced sponsorship income.
-Moreover, Professional U.S. MMA Fighters may have difficulty, or face significant costs associated with, obtaining necessary visas and approvals for themselves, family members, sparring partners, or trainers needed for fighting abroad.
-As a result, most U.S.-based MMA Fighters could not practically turn to a non-U.S.-based MMA Promotion company to earn a living or competitive compensation as a Professional MMA Fighter.
+MMA Promotion company to earn a living or competitive compensation as an Elite Professional MMA Fighter.